apache/flink/docs/dev/stream/operators/joining.md

 {:toc}

 # Window Join
-A window join will join the elements of two streams that share a common key and lie in the same window.
-These windows can be defined by using a [window assigner]({{ site.baseurl}}/dev/stream/operators/windows.html#window-assigners) and are evaluated on a union of both streams.
-This is especially important for session window joins, which will be demonstrated below.
+A window join joins the elements of two streams that share a common key and lie in the same window.
+These windows can be defined by using a [window assigner]({{ site.baseurl}}/dev/stream/operators/windows.html#window-assigners) and are evaluated on elements from both of the streams.

-The joined elements are then passed to a user-defined `JoinFunction` or `FlatJoinFunction` where the user can perform transformations on the joined elements.
+The elements from both sides are then passed to a user-defined `JoinFunction` or `FlatJoinFunction` where the user can emit results that meet the join criteria.

-The general usage always looks like the followning:
+The general can be summarized as follows:

 {% highlight java %}
 stream.join(otherStream)